High-profile venture capitalists cut back roles at Accel Partners

-SAN FRANCISCO (Reuters) - Two of Silicon Valley’s most respected venture capitalists are cutting back their roles at Accel Partners, the big-name firm best known for its early investment in Facebook.
+SAN FRANCISCO, Dec 12 (Reuters) - Two of Silicon Valley’s most respected venture capitalists are cutting back their roles at Accel Partners, the big-name firm best known for its early investment in Facebook.

 Kevin Efrusy, who as a junior partner had brought Facebook to the attention of Accel, said he will not be a managing member of the firm’s next venture fund.
 Accel’s investors expect the firm to raise more capital early in 2014.